payaldesai06/Website-Catalogue/readme.md

     1. Email - payal.desai06@gmail.com
     2. Password - 123456

-7) Database sql file is attached with tables and some data: website.catalogue.sql
+7) Database sql file is attached with tables and some data - website_catalogue.sql

 For more details, please ask me anytime; I am available.
 Thanks.